 GCSE Economics: Supply-side Policy

-Understanding Supply-side Policy Supply-side policy refers to a set of economic strategies aimed at increasing the productive capacity of an economy.
-It focuses...
+Understanding Supply-side Policy Supply-side policy refers to a range of measures aimed at increasing the productive capacity of the economy.
+The primary object...

 Understanding Supply-side Policy